 I must admit though, the well-dressed, dancing pre-teens that seemed to be Stepford-like happy to be leaving the care-free days of summer to head back to the disciple of proper-learnin’ got me to thinking.
 Maybe the retail calendar is not so off after all and now is the perfect time to prepare for the inevitable onslaught of clothes, shoes, books, paper, backpacks and all the other trappings of modern education.

 The closet designers at Closet and Storage Concepts have the skills and know-how to design an organizational solution to accommodate the needs of a dancing, well-dressed student, or your child, in advance of the coming school year.
 Like anything in life, when one feels in control and on top of tasks, everything flows much easier and there is time to enjoy other activities of your choosing.

-Below are a few tips that you and your family can take advantage of to help get into the organizational juices flowing:
+Below are a few tips that you and your family can take advantage of to help get the organizational juices flowing:

 - Get rid of junk—first on the list for a reason!
 Nothing drains the brain more than clutter.
 If you haven’t used an item in several months, you probably don’t need it.
 Be honest, no cheating…

 - Devise a paper plan – back-to-school means permission slips, medical forms, sports releases, etc, etc. Some of these forms come in the mail before the first day.
 Create a space for this rush of paper.
 Have a plan to separate these forms outs so that they can be filled-out immediately and safely stored for prompt return.
 Perhaps “to be signed” and “return to school” bins would fit the bill.

 - Establish the homework space – ideally this place is located away from the television and other distracters or young minds, and has the space to store paper, pens, crayons, an abacus or whatever is needed to assist the youthful scholar achieve greatness.